robrob-creator/paraphraser-api/RENDER_DEPLOYMENT.md

 1. Connect your GitHub repository to Render
 2. Render will automatically detect the `render.yaml` configuration
-3. In the Render dashboard, add the following environment variable:
+3. **IMPORTANT**: In the Render dashboard, add the following environment variable:
    - **HUGGINGFACE_API_KEY**: Your Hugging Face token from step 1

+   ⚠️ **Without this API key, the Cloud AI fallback won't work and you'll only get basic paraphrasing if Python AI fails!**

 ### 3. Configuration Details

 The deployment includes:

 - **Runtime**: Node.js with Python 3 support
 - **Build**: Python dependencies installation + Node.js build
   ```bash